njyeung/go-semantic-chunking/README.md

 ## Embedding Model

 This server uses the [gte-large-en-v1.5](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5) model from Alibaba-NLP.
-The model and tokenizer are automatically downloaded during the Docker build.
+The ONNX model and vocab.txt are automatically downloaded during the Docker build, while a custom tokenizer.json is included in the repository.

 #### Bring Your Own Embedding Model
-1. Replace the `wget` commands in the Dockerfile with your model URL
+1. Replace the model download commands in the Dockerfile with your model URL
 2. Ensure your model has the same input/output format (input_ids, attention_mask, token_type_ids and last_hidden_state)
+3. Provide compatible tokenizer files (tokenizer.json and vocab.txt)

 ## Local Setup (without Docker)